W-nn/alx-system_engineering-devops/0x02-shell_redirections/README.md

-To display the content of /etc/passwd and /etc/hosts
+To display the last 10 lines of /etc/passwd